175 Years Mozarteum

 This documentary charts both their lovable antics and the life-and-death struggle for survival of an animal that still has plenty of secrets to reveal.
 It observes a family of red squirrels over the course of a year, as they mate, care for their young, and battle for food and against predators.

-Like any young boy Peter Praschag loved animals and wanted a pet, but not a cat or a dog.
-His passion was for cold-blooded reptiles, his only interest was turtles.
-Today he is a world expert on freshwater turtles.
-One turtle has become an obsession: not only is it the largest freshwater turtle on the planet, it is also probably the rarest animal on Earth.
-Only three Yangtze Soft-shell turtles are positively known to exist.
-A male and a female in China, another adult in a small lake in Central Hanoi, while strong evidence suggests there may be another in a lake to the north.
-With assistance from experts Peter hopes to capture that individual, and he may yet help to save another species from extinction!
-Turtles live in a half-world between land and water, and their evolutionary history stretches back over two hundred million years.
-They survived cataclysmic extinction events, and have outlived the dinosaurs.
-Today some are amongst the most endangered vertebrates on earth.
+Like any young boy, Peter Praschag loved animals and wanted a pet, but not a cat or a dog.
+His passion was for cold-blooded reptiles, his heart was set on turtles.
+Today, he is a world expert on freshwater turtles and a leading conservationist.
+One species in particular has become an obsession: not only is it the largest freshwater turtle on the planet, it is also probably the rarest animal on Earth.
+Only three Yangtze Soft-shell Giant turtles are positively known to exist.
+A male and a female in China and a third in a lake in Vietnam.

 Making an Ancient Forest - Kalkalpen National Park

-What if we could turn back the clock and restore Nature to her virgin state? ».
+What if we could turn back the clock and restore Nature to her virgin state?
 In the Kalkalpen National Park - these steep limestone mountains in the heart of Austria - precisely this decision has been taken.
 However, the intention is not to destroy, but to recreate.
 The forest managers stepped down and let nature's own management take over.
 This opens the door for new life, the variety of trees and herbs grows, the forests again attract wild animals which had left the commercial woods: lynx, pygmy owls, woodpeckers, so many different caterpillars - and the fascinating ichneumon wasp.
-And in the process wonderful networks are revealed that exist between the plants, the fungi and the trees, networks of communication that are only now being discovered.

 Suburbia - Women on the Edge